-The JSE listed company (listed as “HCI” since 1973) has investment operations located in various countries, including South Africa, the rest of Africa, Australia, United States of America, United Kingdom and China.
+The JSE-listed company (listed as “HCI” since 1973) has investment operations located in various countries, including South Africa, the rest of Africa, Australia, the United States of America, the United Kingdom and China.

 HCI’s corporate social investment branch, known as the HCI Foundation, is aimed at uplifting South Africans to create a positive and sustainable impact in underprivileged communities.

-Bursary recipients are NOT required to pay back/ work back the bursary, however, they are expected to engage in community projects (such as tutoring programmes/ mentoring programmes/ volunteering) and reporting back to HCI.
+Bursary recipients are NOT required to pay back or work back the bursary, but they are expected to: engage in community projects, take part in tutoring and mentoring programmes, as well as a volunteer within their community.

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

 - You must be a South African citizen OR a permanent resident, refugee or asylum seeker

 - You must be 35 years old or younger on the application closing date (30 September 2023)

 - Current HCI bursary recipients: you must be continuing your studies towards an undergraduate qualification, at a recognised public University or University of technology in South Africa, in 2023